dubisoft-solutions/solar-panels-shadow-simulator/README.md

 ## Architecture

 The application follows a modular architecture with separate services for coordinate transformation and panel spacing calculations.
 The 3D scene is rendered using React Three Fiber with real-time shadow casting and camera controls.

+## Construction Notes

+### Panlat Connection Methods (22×48mm to 50×50mm main frame)

+For connecting KONSTA Vuren panlat beams to the main wooden frame, here are 5 practical methods:

+**1. Metal angle brackets:**
+- Small 90° brackets screwed to both the main beam and panlat
+- Hidden behind the panlat, won't interfere with rabat mounting
+- Clean, professional look

+**2. Long screws at an angle:**
+- 80-100mm screws driven at 45° through the panlat into the main beam
+- Pre-drill to avoid splitting
+- Countersink so heads are flush

+**3. Construction adhesive + screws:**
+- Strong polyurethane adhesive on contact surfaces
+- Plus a few screws for clamping while it cures
+- Very strong permanent bond

+**4. Pocket screws:**
+- Use a Kreg jig to drill angled holes through the panlat
+- Screws go into the main beam at angle
+- Very strong connection, holes are hidden

+**5. French cleats:**
+- Small wooden cleats screwed to both pieces
+- Allows easy removal if needed later
+- Good for temporary or adjustable installations

+**Recommended:** Method #1 (metal brackets) or #3 (adhesive + screws) for best strength and durability.

+### Wooden Shell Roof Beam Cutting Angles

+For the pitched roof construction, the following sawing angles are required:

+**Roof Beams (50×50mm):**
+- **Bottom cut:** 30° angle cut to sit on horizontal frame beams
+- **Top cut:** 60° angle cut at the ridge end
+- **Geometry check:** 30° + 30° + 120° = 180° (the 120° peak angle is formed by two 60° cuts meeting)

+**Ridge Beam (50×50mm):**
+- **Standard cuts:** Square cuts at both ends
+- **Length:** Full depth of shell frame (310mm)

+**Construction Notes:**
+- Use a miter saw set to 30° for bottom cuts
+- Use a miter saw set to 60° for top cuts at ridge
+- The two roof beams meeting at ridge will form a 120° angle
+- Pre-drill pilot holes to prevent splitting
+- All cuts should be made with the beam lying flat for safety